vuha-05/Check-data-via-timer-interrupt-every-500ms/README.md

+# Overview
-# This project uses Timer to check if the LED (PC13 pin) is actiivated or not.
+This project uses Timer every 500ms to check if the LED (PC13 pin) is actiivated or not.